bdwilliamson/vimp/README.md

 ## Introduction

 In predictive modeling applications, it is often of interest to determine the relative contribution of subsets of features in explaining an outcome; this is often called variable importance.
 It is useful to consider variable importance as a function of the unknown, underlying data-generating mechanism rather than the specific predictive algorithm used to fit the data.
-This package provides functions that, given fitted values from predictive algorithms, compute nonparametric estimates of and variance-based variable importance, along with asymptotically valid confidence intervals for the true importance.
+This package provides functions that, given fitted values from predictive algorithms, compute algorithm-agnostic estimates of population variable importance, along with asymptotically valid confidence intervals for the true importance and hypothesis tests of the null hypothesis of zero importance.

+Specifically, the types of variable importance supported by `vimp` include: difference in population classification accuracy, difference in population area under the receiver operating characteristic curve, difference in population deviance, difference in population R-squared.

 More detail may be found in our [tech report](https://arxiv.org/abs/2004.03683).